 We gave this some discussion and I decided that I would have my head shaved and have a lightening bolt shaved into the side of my “Grace Jones” inspired crew cut.

-I had very long blue black shiny thick hair that was probably my signature feature at the time.
+I had very long blue black shiny thick hair that reached to my waist that was probably my signature feature at the time.
 I had it all shaved off and the lightening bolts shaved in the side.

-To drive our point home Luke and I decided to change our surnames to Schox.
-We paid the $79.00 filled in the forms and officially by deed pole became Luke and Wendy Schox of Schox Corporation
+To drive our point home Drew and I decided to change our surnames to Schox.
+We paid the $79.00 filled in the forms and officially by deed pole became Drew and Wendy Schox of Schox Corporation

 Off to the conference we went and we were noticed!